nicholaswilde/recipes/docs/breads/lemon-bread.md

 After baking, let cool in the pan for 5 to 10 minutes.
 Run a knife around the sides of the pan, invert and remove from the pan, removing the parchment paper from the bottom.
 Cool completely on a cooling rack.

+## :pencil: Instructions - Frosting

 ### Step 4

-For the frosting: Combine the butter, lemon juice and lemon extract with hand or stand mixer.
+Combine the butter, lemon juice and lemon extract with hand or stand mixer.
 Gradually add the confectioners' sugar, and beat until smooth and creamy.
 Evenly spread the frosting over the top of the loaf.
 Refrigerate to let frosting set completely before slicing.
 Refrigerate any leftovers in an airtight container.